 Laser therapy is a painless treatment to relieve pain, reduce inflammation, and speed up tissue healing.
 At Greater Lowell Chiropractic & Rehabilitation, the team led by John Broderick, DC, and Patricia Tamburro, DC, uses low-level laser therapy to help patients recover from chronic pain and injuries.
-Located in Lowell, Massachusetts, the practice caters to patients of all ages and provides comprehensive, noninvasive treatments to help you recover and feel your best.
+Located in Lowell and North Andover, Massachusetts, the practice caters to patients of all ages and provides comprehensive, noninvasive treatments to help you recover and feel your best.
 To learn more about laser therapy, call or book an appointment online.

 Laser therapy is a form of light therapy used to speed up tissue healing.
 The team at Greater Lowell Chiropractic & Rehabilitation uses the ML830® cold laser for low-level laser therapy to: